uit-no-old/elixir-excelerate/authorization-server.md

 A key abstraction in OAuth 2 is the *Acces Token*, which provides an "abstraction layer, replacing different authorization constructs (e.g., username and password) with a single token understood by the resource server."[rfc6749]

-An Access Token is obtained by by the Client by contacting the *Token Endpoint* while providing an *Authorization Grant* or a Refresh Token.
+An Access Token is obtained by the Client by contacting the *Token Endpoint* while providing an *Authorization Grant* or a Refresh Token.
 An example of an Authorization Grant is the *Resource Owner Password Credentials Grant*.
 In this case the Client will contact the Token Endpoint and provide the Resource Owner's username and password.
 The Token Endpoint will then, upon success, reply with an Access Token and (optionally) a refresh token.

+todo: authorization code grant

 #### Scopes
 A key property of OAuth 2.0 is that an Authorization Server can issue Access Tokens that are "more restrictive than the authorization grant used to obtain them" [rfc6749] This can be achieved by using a *Scope*.
 An Access Token Scope can